Building private 5G networks indoors with outdoor solutions

 Private 5G offers superior performance to private LTE / 4G networks, with high-speed, low latency, and much greater bandwidth.
 This makes 5G a better option to support IoT use cases that require more data throughput and are more time-sensitive.
 The small cells 5G relies on also make it a more viable option for cellular connectivity in rural and remote areas where coverage isn’t available or is unreliable, as they can be placed anywhere to act as base stations.
 And while Wi-Fi and particularly Wi-Fi 6/6E offers some security, 5G service provides much more robust data security.

-But extending 5G network coverage and connectivity to indoor locations can be a challenge, as 5G can struggle to penetrate obstacles such as walls.
+However, extending 5G network coverage and connectivity to indoor locations can be a challenge, as 5G can struggle to penetrate obstacles such as walls.
 While in some cases deployment of an indoor-based network architecture makes sense, outdoor-based, on-premises 5G solutions can be a better option.

 Outdoor-based solutions simplify deployment